cleveland-metroparks/GIS-Update/README.md

 ## Tom
 ### Facilities DB
-- Sent info to Zoo staff to review for Fulcrum App considerations (i.e. review domain values for various categories): no feedback yet
+- No major updates

 ### Legal
 - All layers specific to Land Protection page have been loaded and styled on new page
+- Legal now has restricted access, much of the NR team can access and review
+- Working with Stephanie and Jarrod to get list of deeds and parcels associated with the carbon credit project area.
+Test run with Bradley Woods with data provided by Jarrod.
+- Added carbon credit project area to gis print server

 ### App
-- Going to be reviewing format for trail segments used for routing by trails in the app
+- Testing network/trail updates and routing improvements on dev.
+Pushing to production soon.

 ### ADA
-- All ADA updates have been appended to the transition plan spreadsheet to track what's been completed to date.
-Now I'm working through populating a column that tracks what is left to do at each facility.
+- Working through populating a column that tracks what is left to do at each facility.
+Prioritizing this by Phase to make Phase 1 info available sooner.

-### Misc GIS
+### Park Operations
-- Data migration to new server: noticed a lot of source data formats (for base layers) that have changed which makes updating more painful.
-I'm going to concentrate more on porting over whats currently in place and make incremental updates in between other initiatives.
+- Trail map request for North Chagrin to show sign inventory (from fulcrum) on a per trail basis.

 ## Brandon